Cyber Security Quiz

 Cyber Business Interruption:

 Damage caused by hackers may prevent you from earning an income for a significant period of time.
 As a result, you can face a loss of income and a damaged reputation, both of which can be detrimental to the survival and the success of your business.
-With our cover, there’s compensation available for loss of income following a cyber attack.
-Not only that, but we’ll provide support to help mitigate the damage that has been done to your reputation.
+With cover through The Insurance Octopus , there’s compensation available for loss of income following a cyber attack.
+Not only that, but we’ll also source support to help mitigate the damage that has been done to your reputation.

 Our support goes far beyond compensation.
 We know that a cyber incident can be detrimental to the reputation of a business, and breaking the news of an event like this needs to be done in the right way.
 That’s why we provide expert support from a leading public relations firm to help you communicate with customers and various stakeholders in the aftermath of an incident.

 If you’ve failed to keep personal data secure, then we can help you to settle the claims that are made against you, in relation to this failure.
-Our policy also covers regulatory investigation costs, and we can also help to settle any civil penalties applied by regulators, if possible.
+Our sourced policies also cover regulatory investigation costs, and can also help to settle any civil penalties applied by regulators, if possible.

-If you accidentally infringe someone else’s copyright, then we’ve got you covered.
+If you accidentally infringe someone else’s copyright, then we’ve got a policy to get you covered.
 For example, you may have used a picture without permission from the original owner, or you could libel a third party in your digital communications.
-Whatever it is, we can support you when it comes to media liability.
+Whatever it is, we can support you with sourcing cover when it comes to media liability.

 Your cyber insurance can also help when defending yourself (or meeting settlements) if you face legal action from a data breach.
 It could also cover your legal bills if you inadvertently infringe someone else’s digital copyright or you libel a third party online for example.

 What if a hacker damages your business IT systems, websites or data files?
 Not to worry, your cyber insurance would reimburse the costs of repairing, replacing or restoring such items.